Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Results on data

-We also apply the Gaussian NN model to \planck{} data, deriving the best-fit parameter value and error bars analogously.
-Note that, although the Gaussian model leads to results that are mildly biased by up to $\sim 0.5\sigma$ when applied to \srolltwo{} maps with low CMB input signal ($\tau=0.05$), the bias is below $0.15\sigma$ when $\tau=0.06$, as displayed in the 5th column of Table~\ref{tab:gauss_training_sr_test}.
-In this case, using the same $f_{\rm sky}=0.5$ mask, we obtain $\tau_{\rm NN}=0.0588\pm 0.0063$.
-The statistical uncertainty is lower for this second method, as we omit retraining on systematics, and similar to the one obtained from the empirical likelihood presented in P2020.
+We also applied the Gaussian NN model to \planck{} data, deriving the best-fit parameter value and error bars analogously.
+We note that, although the Gaussian model leads to results that are mildly biased by up to $\sim 0.5\sigma$ when applied to \srolltwo{} maps with low CMB input signal ($\tau=0.05$), the bias is below $0.15\sigma$ when $\tau=0.06$, as displayed in the fifth column of Table~\ref{tab:gauss_training_sr_test}.
+In this case, using the same $f_{\rm sky}=0.5$ mask, we obtained $\tau_{\rm NN}=0.0588\pm 0.0063$.
+The statistical uncertainty is lower for this second method, as we omitted retraining on systematics, and similar to the one obtained from the empirical likelihood presented in P2020.

-Lastly, as a robustness test, we apply the same methods to a second sky mask, with a larger sky coverage of $f_{\rm sky}=0.6$.
-Results on parameter estimation are stable for both retrained and Gaussian model, while uncertainties are reduced.
-The NN predictions of the single models on $f_{\rm sky}=0.6$ are displayed in Figure~\ref{fig:planck_nn_variation}.
-A summary of our results on \planck{} maps is shown in Figure~\ref{fig:planck_masks} and Table~\ref{tab:planck_results_masks}.
+Lastly, as a robustness test, we applied these same methods to a second sky mask, with a larger sky coverage of $f_{\rm sky}=0.6$.
+The parameter estimated remained stable for both the retrained and the Gaussian model, with lower uncertainties.
+The NN predictions of the single models on $f_{\rm sky}=0.6$ are displayed in Fig.~\ref{fig:planck_nn_variation}.
+A summary of our results on \planck{} maps is shown in Fig.~\ref{fig:planck_masks} and Table~\ref{tab:planck_results_masks}.